Spencer poster

 The inciting incident occurs at 15 minutes when Diana discovers that the pearl necklace Charles gave her is identical to one he gave Camilla.
 This tangible proof of her replacement triggers her psychological spiral and crystallizes her determination to escape..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Diana chooses to actively rebel by ripping apart the pearl necklace during a formal event.
+This indicates the protagonist's commitment to Diana chooses to actively rebel by ripping apart the pearl necklace during a formal event.
 This is her first overt act of defiance, crossing from passive suffering into active resistance against royal expectations., moving from reaction to action.

 The Collapse moment at 87 minutes (75% through) represents the emotional nadir.
 Here, Diana self-harms with wire cutters from the pearl necklace, cutting her own arm and then her skin with the pearls.
-This is the "whiff of death"—the death of her constructed royal identity, a symbolic suicide of Princess Diana., indicates the protagonist at their lowest point.
+This is the "whiff of death"—the death of her constructed royal identity, a symbolic suicide of Princess Diana., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 93 minutes initiates the final act resolution at 80% of the runtime.
 Diana makes the definitive decision to leave the royal family.
 She tells her sons they're going home (to London), choosing freedom and authenticity over duty and performance.
 She synthesizes her past self (Diana Spencer) with her present strength., demonstrating the transformation achieved throughout the journey.